AnnableLab/annablelab.github.io/pages/prerequisites.md

 ### EMHASS Optimizer

-Finally the brains of the operation, you'll need to install the [EMHASS Addon](https://github.com/davidusb-geek/emhass-add-on).
+Finally, the brains of the operation, you'll need to install the [EMHASS Addon](https://github.com/davidusb-geek/emhass-add-on).

 The rest of this guide will explain how to run actually configure and operate EMHASS in combination with the above